GII-69 Eagle – Cornucopia Flask

 Possibly Early Pittsburgh District

 Yellow-Green Half Pint

 We are pleased to have on display in the museum Historical Flask Gallery examples of the half-pint GII-69, Eagle-Cornucopia flask.
 These wonderful pocket flasks came from an outstanding mold and are very impressionable with the strong eagle and cornucopia motifs.
-The glass works is unknown though it could possibly be from the Pittsburgh District from 1820 to 1840.
+The glassworks is unknown though they could possibly be from the Pittsburgh District from 1820 to 1840.

 The American eagle was chosen to decorate more flasks than any other single motif in the entire repertoire of flask design elements.
 It is not hard to understand why, as our young country chose the American bald eagle as its emblem to signify strength, power, and sovereignty on the Great Seal of the United States.

 The cornucopia brimming with flowers or produce or both is an ancient motif used throughout time to symbolize prosperity and plenty.
 On historical flasks, the overflowing cornucopia certainly was a purely decorative element but also reminded one of our young country’s good prospects, especially in the first half of the 19th century.
 Our GII-69 cornucopia is interesting because it is inverted, spilling its plenty towards the bottom of the flask which is symbolic and suggestive of its contents running down the flask owner’s gullet.